Editor's Note: This article was updated in April 2022 to reflect new blockchain trends.

 The next decade

 In the next 10-years, blockchain will become a more significant presence in the business world.
 With the benefit that smart contracts afford, legal departments will probably be the first entry for most companies into the blockchain era.
 The players that will adopt it first are likely to be international insurance carriers and reinsurers, who need the trust that the technology provides in order to process transactions faster.

 For consumers, blockchain is likely to remain a peripheral technology.
 It may be in apps (called Daaps,) or services that they pay for, but it is unlikely that they will have any direct interaction with it.
 If we consider blockchain more than the infrastructure that powers cryptocurrency, it is likely to have a minimal impact over the next decade.

 Blockchain is important because it is poised to underpin most, if not all, business transactions.
 From an operational perspective, it provides greater transparency and certainty for both companies and consumers.
 Yet, there are significant hurdles to full adoption.
 While energy use and consumer preferences may seem the most obvious, the most impactful hurdle is the adoption cycle.

 Large enterprises adopt switch core software systems infrequently, so vendors that build those systems are disincentivized to incorporate the new technology into an existing offering.
-For blockchain to become prevalent in insurance, end users, both the companies that consume the technology and consumers which buy the products need to take a more active stance in using blockchain.
+For blockchain to become prevalent in insurance, end-users, both the companies that consume the technology and consumers who buy the products need to take a more active stance in using blockchain.